cloudevents/spec/discovery.md

 #### extensions

 - Type: `Map` of `String` to `String`
-- Description: Associative map of CloudEvents [Extension Content Attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) that are used for this event `type`.
-Keys MUST be confirm to the extension content attributes naming rules and value are the type of the extension attribute, confirming to the CloudEvents [type system](https://github.com/cloudevents/spec/blob/master/spec.md#type-system).
+- Description: Associative map of CloudEvents [Extension Context Attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) that are used for this event `type`.
+Keys MUST be confirm to the extension context attributes naming rules and value are the type of the extension attribute, conforming to the CloudEvents [type system](https://github.com/cloudevents/spec/blob/master/spec.md#type-system).
 - Constraints:
   - OPTIONAL